cyrus-/typy/README.md

-NOTE: Tidy is still under development and this repository is not yet intended for public consumption in any way.
+NOTE: Tidy is still under development and this repository is not yet ready for public consumption.
+Most development is going on in the underlying typy repository for now.

 ---